cozy/cozy-dev/README.md

 # Managing your virtual machine

-The Cozy Manager helps you to manage a virtual machine through Vagrant.
+Cozy Dev helps you to manage a virtual machine through Vagrant.

 ```
 cozy dev:init